solvosci/slv-project/project_task_followers_mgmt_timesheet/README.rst

 Also adds a task analysis report based on task allowed users and their timesheets.
-Each allowed user will have as task planned hours a proportional part depending on the count of allowed users.
+Each allowed user will have as task planned hours a proportional part depending on the count of allowed users and can mark as finished their task part from timesheets.

 **Table of contents**